OpsMx/standard-isd-gitops/upgrade/README.md

    - url, username and gitemail MUST be updated.
 TIP: if you have install/inputcm.yaml from previous installation, simply copy-paste these lines here
    - **If ISD Namespace is different from "opsmx-isd"**: Update namespace (default is opsmx-isd) to the namespace where ISD is installed
 7. **If ISD Namespace is different from "opsmx-isd"**: Edit serviceaccount.yaml and edit "namespace:" to update it to the ISD namespace (e.g.oes)
+8. Update values.yaml:
+   - (Optional) Refer to [this] (https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit) document if you want to enable the new Insights pages (Pipeline Insights and Stage Insights) added to ISD.
-8. DB Upgrade:
+   - DB Upgrade:
-   - Need to upadte the values.yaml under dbmigration section.
-   `dbmigration:
-      enable: true  ### If we are upgrading the existing ISD From 4.0.4.1 / 4.0.4, then we need to set this flag to 'true'
+     Upgrade from ISD 4.0.4.1 to 4.0.4.2 doesn't include DB changes so, dbmigration flag in values.yaml should be set to false.
+      dbmigration:
+        enable: false
         versionFrom: 4.0.4 ## We need to update this flag if we want to run migration from other ISD versions.
-For eg: versionFrom: 4.0.4.1`
+For eg: versionFrom: 4.0.3.1

-   **NOTE** We need to set the dbmigration > enable: true   & dbmigration > versionFrom: 4.0.4.1 [Give the current ISD version]

 9. Push changes to git: `git add -A; git commit -m"Upgrade related changes";git push`

 10. `kubectl -n opsmx-isd apply -f upgrade-inputcm.yaml`